 Grounded by the values and principles of the NHS Constitution, we are an organisation who shares ideas and knowledge, successes and failures, and listens to each other carefully and thoughtfully.

 At NHS England, we practice what we preach.
 By working collaboratively and building coalitions with partners everywhere means we can achieve greater things together and deliver the best patient service not only in England but in the world.

-Preparation for the launch of the new commissioning system was the responsibility of the NHS Commissioning Board (NHS CB), established on 1 October 2012 as an executive non-departmental public body.
-Prior to this, the NHS Commissioning Board Special Health Authority, established in October 2011, was established to design the proposed commissioning landscape and develop its business functions.
+The NHS Commissioning Board (NHS CB) was established on 1 October 2012 as an executive non-departmental public body.
+Since 1 April 2013, the NHS Commissioning Board has used the name NHS England for operational purposes.
+Prior to this, the NHS Commissioning Board Special Health Authority, in existence from October 2011 to 30 September 2012, was established to design the proposed commissioning landscape and develop its business functions.